Algeria at the 1964 Summer Olympics: Gymnastics

 Mohamed Lazhari was 26 years old at the time of Tokyo Olympics.
-He had previously competed under the French team at the 1960 Rome Olympics.
+He had previously competed for the French team at the 1960 Rome Olympics.
 After Algeria's independence, Lazhari chose to represent his birth country, becoming its first Olympic athlete.
-In Tokyo, he competed in the men's individual all-around on 18–20 October 1964 at the Tokyo Metropolitan Gymnasium but did not advance to any apparatus finals as only top six of each apparatus would advance.
-His best result was 60th in rings with the score 18 out of 20, tied with Georgi Mirtchev from Bulgaria.
+In Tokyo, he competed in the men's individual all-around on 18–20 October 1964 at the Tokyo Metropolitan Gymnasium, but did not advance to any apparatus finals as only the top six performers on each apparatus qualified.
+His best result was 60th in the rings with the score 18 out of 20, tied with Georgi Mirtchev from Bulgaria.

-Lazhari's younger brother, Larbi Lazhari, would represent Algeria in the 1968 Mexico Olympics.
+Lazhari's younger brother, Larbi Lazhari, later represented Algeria in the 1968 Mexico Olympics.